Disseminated coccidioidomycosis

 Disseminated coccidioidomycosis is a systemic infection caused by Coccidioides immitis.
 15-20% of people with the infection develop skin lesions.

 History of treatment

-One of the earliest treatments for the disease was publicized in the New York State Journal of Medicine in 1959, in an article titled "Disseminated Coccidioidomycosis Treated with Amphotericin B".
-The case centered around a patient who was admitted to the U.S. Public Health Service Hospital in Seattle, Washington.
-Before the introduction of Amphotericin B, disseminated coccidioidomycosis had no specific chemotherapeutic treatment.
-Amphotericin B, a polyene antifungal, was first trialed for this condition approximately three years earlier.
-Since then, multiple reports have highlighted the medication's clinical effectiveness in patients with coccidioidomycosis.
+In 1959, "Disseminated Coccidioidomycosis Treated with Amphotericin B" was published in the New York State Journal of Medicine, documenting perhaps one of the earliest uses of the drug amphotericin B for a patient who was admitted to the U.S. Public Health Service Hospital in Seattle, Washington.
+Disseminated coccidioidomycosis had been lacking specific chemotherapeutic treatment until approximately three years ago when amphotericin B, a polyene antifungal antibiotic, was tried.
+Since then, there have been a number of reports on the beneficial clinical effect of the drug in patients with coccidioidomycosis.